elopio/docs/source/includes/_transactionAPI.md

 If the Dispute Crowdsourcer's [Market](#market) has been [Finalized](#finalized), and the Dispute Crowdsourcer did not fill its [Dispute Bond](#dispute-bond), the user will receive Reporting Fees for the Fee Window (but not the REP they originally Staked).

-If a Fork has occurred, all non-Forked Markets will have their [Tentative Outcome](#tentative-outcome) reset to the Outcome submitted in the [Initial Report](#initial-report) and be put back in the [Waiting for the Next Fee Window to Begin Phase](#waiting-for-the-next-fee-window-to-begin-phase).
+If a Fork has occurred, all non-[Forked Markets](#forked-market) will have their [Tentative Outcome](#tentative-outcome) reset to the Outcome submitted in the [Initial Report](#initial-report) and be put back in the [Waiting for the Next Fee Window to Begin Phase](#waiting-for-the-next-fee-window-to-begin-phase).
 All non-[Forked Markets](#forked-market) will need to have `augur.api.Market.disavowCrowdsourcers` called before the `redeem` transaction can be called on any of their Dispute Crowdsourcers.
 Furthermore, all Dispute Crowdsourcers of the Forked Market will need to have `augur.api.DisputeCrowdsourcer.fork` called on them before the `redeem` transaction can be called.

-When `redeem` is called on Dispute Crowdsourcers of non-Forked Markets, this transaction will redeem any [REP](#rep) that `p._redeemer` [Staked](#dispute-stake) on that Crowdsourcer, as well as any [Reporting Fees](#reporting-fee) (in Ether) that `p._redeemer` is owed, to the Universe containing the Forked Market.
+When `redeem` is called on Dispute Crowdsourcers of non-Forked Markets, this transaction will redeem any [REP](#rep) that `p._redeemer` [Staked](#dispute-stake) on that Crowdsourcer, as well as any [Reporting Fees](#reporting-fee) (in Ether) that `p._redeemer` is owed, to the [Universe](#universe) containing the Forked Market.

 When `redeem` is called on Dispute Crowdsourcers of a Forked Market, it will redeem any REP that `p._redeemer` Staked on that Crowdsourcer, as well as any Reporting Fees (in Ether) that `p._redeemer` is owed, to the [Child Universe](#child-universe) for the [Outcome](#outcome) of that Crowdsourcer.

 This transaction will trigger a [`DisputeCrowdsourcerRedeemed`](#DisputeCrowdsourcerRedeemed) event if the REP/Ether was redeemed without any errors.

+This transaction will fail if:

+* The DisputeCrowdsourcer belongs to a non-Forked Market in the same Universe as the Forked Market, and that non-Forked Market has not had `augur.api.Market.disavowCrowdsourcers` called on it.
+* The DisputeCrowdsourcer belongs to the Forked Market and has not had `augur.api.DisputeCrowdsourcer.fork` called on it.

 #### **Parameters:**